 Poppies Fish & Chips have several branches around London, including Camden and Soho.
-But their Spitalfields branch in Hanbury Street is their first and original site, which also happen to be my favourite branch as well.
-I like their Spitalfields branch because it embraces the traditional East End chippie shop vibe, and carries a lot of character with their retro diner interior style.
-The restaurant interior is lined with 1950s memorabilia, and even the staffs are all dressed up in an old-school floral printed diner uniform.
+But their Spitalfields branch in Hanbury Street is their first and original site, which also happens to be my favourite branch as well.
+I like their Spitalfields branch because it embraces the traditional East End chippie shop vibe, and carries a lot of character with its retro diner interior style.
+The restaurant interior is lined with 1950s memorabilia, and even the staff are all dressed up in an old-school floral printed diner uniform.

-Their fish & chips are halal-friendly as well, using non-beer batter and cooked separately from other meats.
+Additionally, their fish & chips are halal-friendly as well, using non-beer batter and cooked separately from other meats.
 All fish & chips come in regular or large sizes.
 They are served with a wedge of lemon, tartare sauce and ketchup that are put in their own-branded individual mini jars, and of course including other condiments such as malt vinegar and salt & pepper.
 Some classic sides like mushy peas and curry sauce would be for extras.

 Cod & Chips (regular) (£13.95)

 Though it was just a regular portion, it was pretty huge.
 The battered fish was fried to a perfect golden colour with a generous amount of thick chunky chips served on the side.
 The golden crisp of the batter was an absolute delight – perfectly crispy, not too thick nor too thin and nicely seasoned.
 It doesn’t leave you with a greasy taste either.
 With a squeeze of lemon, everything just hit the spot.

 Nearest station: Liverpool Street